wangyingxun/IoV/README.md

 # Internet of Vehicles
 .......<br/><br/>
-# Trust in Internet of Vehicles
+# Trust in the Internet of Vehicles
 .......<br/><br/>
 # Data Description
 The envisaged trust-based IoV dataset employs Java for designing an IoV-based simulator, whereas, Python for analyzing the simulation results.
 The traces in this particular dataset transpired as a result of a simulation carried out for a duration of *1* hour via the IoV-based simulator.
 The IoV simulator takes into account several interconnected road segments in order to mimic a road network encompassing vehicles traversing at random speeds in disparate directions.
 Vehicles, accordingly, interact with one another and exchange indispensable information in order to realize a number of safety and non-safety applications.
 Moreover, the proposed IoV-based simulator incorporates not only honest vehicles but also intelligent malicious ones that dynamically alternate between honest and dishonest behaviors while executing malicious acts to evade classification as threats by the IoV network.<br/><br/>